SystemFw/blog/content/staging/oop-data-oriented.md

   interesting, unexpected places that share just a tiny bit of that context.
 Equally as importantly, you will know when you can safely dismiss them as well.

+TODO Data Oriented Design and abstraction resolution or, Learning _ might make you a better programmer